lukejac13/Capstone/README.md

 - `nvcc` not found: verify CUDA Toolkit installation and add it to your PATH.
 - `vcvarsall.bat` path invalid: update the hard-coded Visual Studio path in `render_obj.bat`.
 - No output image: confirm the program completed successfully and that `image.ppm` was saved in `RayTracer\src`.

+## Math-402 Capstone: The Rendering Equation and Monte Carlo Integration

+For those interested, in `Math_capstone\` you can find my math capstone research of the rendering equation and Monte Carlo integration